 The Ultimate Packing List for an Extended Trip in New Zealand

-What to pack for a long trip in New Zealand.
+What to pack for a long trip to New Zealand.

 From packing the carry-on luggage to deciding which clothes to take, this packing list for New Zealand will help you only pack the essentials and keep your luggage light.
 Although packing is personal to everyone, we try our best to make you aware of the essentials that you will really need for New Zealand.